sdroadie/sdroadie.github.io/_posts/2015-02-17-jekyll-deployment.md

 ---
 layout: post
 title: Deploying Jekyll with Travis CI
-tags: jekyll, ruby, travis, ci
+tags: "jekyll, ruby, travis, ci"
+published: true
 ---

 I like Jekyll.
 It's a clean, simple piece of software that makes hosting blogs painless.
 I use it for this site, and some others as well.
-I just built a site for my girlfriend **(she's an actress in the Baltimore area.
+I just built a site for a friend **(she's an actress in the Baltimore area.
 Check [her](http://martharobichaud.com) out if that interests you)**.

 When I was building her site, the traditional route would have been to use